 The Seller’s Property Information Form (TA6) is quite lengthy.
 You will be required to complete it and forward it to the buyer’s conveyancer.
 Click here if you want to know more about the kind of question the Seller’s Property Information Form (TA6) includes.

 Usually, your conveyancer will provide you with a copy of the Seller’s Property Information Form (TA6).
 However, it will be beneficial for you if you take a look at it in advance.
 This will reduce delays when you find a buyer.

 Download a specimen copy of the Seller’s Property Information Form (TA6) by clicking here.

 Shared freehold documentation

-If you own a share of the freehold, then you will be required to provide documents relating to the freehold structure.
-Similarly, if your home is a leasehold, then you will need to provide a copy of the lease.
+If you own a share of the freehold, you will be required to provide documents relating to the freehold structure.
+Similarly, if your home is a leasehold, you will need to provide a copy of the lease.